jbinko/Windows-Custom-Updates-Solution/README.md

 ![Telemetry Chart](DocImages/TelemetryChart.jpg)

+## Changes

+### Version 1.0.1

+#### Telemetry data with Azure VM metadata

+Telemetry data now supports information coming from Azure platform (If the VM runs inside Azure Platform).
+Information about VM metadata like Azure VM name (VMResourceName), resource group name (ResourceGroupName) and subscription ID (SubscriptionId).
+Basically information where your Azure VM is defined.

+This allows to support richer filtering capabilities and identifying Azure VMs and where such VMs are defined.
+In cases when this hosting environment is NOT running inside Azure Platform, such information is not available in telemetry header.

 ## Prerequisites

 - Components of this solution require .NET Framework runtime (not .NET Core) to be installed on monitored hosts.